apakhbari/CheatSheets/Monitoring/Prometheus/README.md

 - You can use ` on ` and ` ignoring ` with the and operator, as you can with the other binary operators.
 In particular, ` on() ` can be used to have a condition that has no common labe4ls at all between the two operands
 - Almost all promQL functions return instant vectors, and the two that don't ` time & scalar ` return scalars
 - rate: سرعت رشد
+- For writing alerts, you need to write them inside ` prometheus.yml ` file, It's in Promql format

 # Classes